Bio

 Through a multimedia practice of painting, sculptural assemblage, fiber, text-based work, and performance, my work explores complex themes of the longest-running revolution: women’s equality.

-With a sense of humor and play, I weave the personal and political together to explore emotions, the body, gender, ageism, disabilities, and healthcare issues—themes that reflect my journey while also engaging with women's shared histories.
+With a sense of humor and play, I weave the personal and political together to explore emotions, the body, gender, disabilities, and healthcare issues—themes that reflect my journey while also engaging with women's shared histories.
 The work emphasizes the absurdities of everyday life while exposing culture's dark side through a vibrantly colored maximalist, playground-like aesthetic.

 My practice is grounded in feminist perspectives, pushing back against the pervasive sexism that has historically shaped—and continues to influence women’s lives.
 Through my work, I question the paradoxical nature of women's empowerment within a patriarchal system, always with faith that an equitable world is possible.